Greenland votes, split on rare earth metals mining | DW | 06.04.2021

-The outcome of the election could seal the fate of one of the world's richest uranium and rare earth minerals deposits.
+The outcome of parliamentary elections could seal the fate of one of the world's richest uranium and rare earth minerals deposits.

 Greenlanders cast their ballots in an early parliamentary election on Tuesday.

-The result could decide whether the controversial Kvanefjeld mine project in the semi-autonomous Danish territory gets the go-ahead.
+The result could decide whether the Kvanefjeld mine project gets the go-ahead in the semiautonomous Danish territory.

 The country's ruling social democratic Siumut and main opposition Inuit Ataqatigiit (IA) parties are split on the issue, Siumut arguing in favor and IA against.